annaadhiambo/Pizza-Shop/README.md

-# PITCHES
+# PIZZA-SHOP

 ## Author
 * Anna Adhiambo
+* Irene Kasiva
+* Omar Hussein
+* Joseph Kdo
+* Davi Maina

 ## Description
-* An application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
-Here is the [Link](https://apppitch.herokuapp.com/) to my website
+* An application that can allow someone to order any pizza of his choice.Feel free to contact the above for more information.

 ## Features
 * Landing page containing wecoming message